Polarized Light Microscopy (PLM)

 When polarized light microscopy is combined with micro-scale techniques of qualitative analytical chemistry (chemical microscopy), it becomes an even more powerful and versatile tool for solving a wide variety of contamination, particle identification and materials analysis problems.

-McCrone Associates uses a number of Olympus brand polarized light microscopes.
+McCrone Associates uses a variety of Nikon and Olympus polarized light microscopes.